AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

 Commands:
-  greenkubo (gk)   Perform greenkubo analysis for dataset in FILE phonopy          perform phonopy postprocess for trajectory in FILE trajectory (md)  write trajectory data in FILE to xarray.Dataset
+  greenkubo (gk)   Perform greenkubo analysis for dataset in FILE phono3py         Perform phono3py postprocess for trajectory in FILE phonopy          perform phonopy postprocess for trajectory in FILE trajectory (md)  write trajectory data in FILE to xarray.Dataset
 ```